DFHack/dfhack/library/include/dfhack-c/README_C.txt

 =======================================
-Introduction and reasons for existence
+Introduction And Reasons For Existence
 =======================================

 C++ is not an easy language to access from other languages.
 There are several "features" that make interoperability considerably more painful when trying to write bindings for Python, Ruby, Lua, or whatever.
 To that end, dfhack has a C translation layer to ease the process of making bindings for other languages.
 A shadow API, if you will.